Defining tables groups content¶

 If the trigger simply adjusts the content of the row to insert or update, the logged data contain the final columns values.
 In case of rollback, the log table contains the right columns content to apply.
 So the trigger must be disabled at rollback time (the default behaviour), so that it does not disturb the processing.

 If the trigger updates another table, two cases must be considered:

 - if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables let them in the expected state,

 - if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
 If needed, the triggers can be left enabled.
 But some other actions may also be required.

 For more complex triggers, it is essential to perfectly understand their impacts on E-Maj rollbacks and take any appropriate mesure at rollback time.

 For parallel rollback operations, a trigger kept enabled that updates other tables from the same tables group, would likely generate a freeze between sessions.

 With the rights they have been granted, emaj_adm roles and superusers can update any E-Maj internal table.

-But in practice, only two tables may be updated by these users: emaj_group_def and emaj_param.
-Any other internal table or sequence update my lead to data corruption during rollback operations.
+But in practice, only the emaj_param table may be updated by these users.
+Any other internal table or sequence update my lead to data corruption.